 Recovery for your financial survival

 Monetary compensation can help you survive financially.
 In many cases, the deceased was depended on for financial needs as well as emotional ones.
 That makes the reality of living without them that much harder for the family members.
 In addition to losing a beloved member of their household, they now have to struggle to cover hospital bills, funeral costs, and their own living expenses on a smaller income.

 Generally, the following items may be recoverable in a wrongful death suit:

 - Loss of future earnings and benefits

 At Tate Law Group, we understand that this is one of the most difficult times a family can face.
 We are here to help in any way we can, and our goal is to make this legal process as easy as possible for you.
 We want no more pain to fall on the family members who come to us for counsel.
 No matter how difficult the road before you may be, know that we are here beside you every step of the way.

 Skillful advocacy at trial in a wrongful death suit may produce an award that truly memorializes the life of the deceased family member while providing funds to support dependents, educate the next generation, and contribute to worthy causes.These funds commonly reflect something that was important to the deceased family member, and portions of these funds are sometimes awarded to worthy recipients.
 While nothing can bring back a loved one who has been lost, many families find consolation in the knowledge that others will actually receive much needed assistance from the settlement for years to come.

-For anyone seeking representation for a wrongful death case, Savannah GA offers a firm with extensive experience and compassionate attorneys – Mark A. Tate and Abda Lee Quillian at Tate Law Group.
+For anyone seeking representation for a wrongful death case, Savannah GA offers a firm with extensive experience and compassionate attorneys – Mark A. Tate, Abda Lee Quillian and Andrew Zemany at Tate Law Group.
 To discuss your case, call Tate Law Group, LLC at 866-610-7107 or contact us here.